janelia-python/modular_server_python/README.md

-#modular_device_python
+#modular_server_python

-This Python package (modular\_device) creates a class named ModularDevice, which contains an instance of serial\_device2.SerialDevice and adds methods to it, like auto discovery of available modular devices in Linux, Windows, and Mac OS
+This Python package (modular\_server) creates a class named ModularServer, which contains an instance of serial\_device2.SerialDevice and adds methods to it, like auto discovery of available modular devices in Linux, Windows, and Mac OS
 X. This class automatically creates methods from available functions